nubank/selvage/README.md

 Given that service code isn't mocked in postman tests, schema validation is enabled by default within the `flow` macro.

-The flow structure is also the basis for `e2e` tests, but in the case of `e2e` tests, incoming/outgoing correspondences aren't mocked (at least not fully).
+The flow structure can also be the basis for end-to-end (`e2e`) style tests.
+In the case of `e2e` tests, incoming/outgoing correspondences aren't mocked, so flow transitions make can send HTTP requests or produce kafka messages that will be processed by fully spun up services.

 ### system components

-Postman flows are capable of testing the logic of a single service that lies in between and including receiving incoming data (http/kafka) and producing outgoing data (http/kafka).
-Thus, we need access to the service's mutable state, that is, its components system (TODO create nubank component docs and link to them).
+Postman flows are capable of testing a single service's logic, that is, everything that lies between the incoming data (http endpoints and kafka consumer handlers) and outgoing data (http client requests and kafka message production).
+Thus, to trigger things like message consumption, we need access to the service's various components.

 Convention is write an `init!` transition function that initializes the system components and stores it in the world under the `:system` key.

 ### world